I tried paper crafting my own Christmas cards—here are my tips

 So cute and guaranteed to bring cheer at the holidays

 Personally, I enjoy crafting.
-It’s a soothing, therapeutic hobby that yields beautiful items for your home or gifts for your friends.
-Among some of the top crafting activities is paper crafting like card making, paper cutting, scrapbooking, and even making your own paper from scratch.
+It’s a soothing, therapeutic hobby that results in beautiful pieces for your home or thoughtful, handmade gifts for friends and family.
+Among the most popular crafting activities is paper crafting, which includes card making, scrapbooking, and even making your own paper from scratch.

-Here’s what I learned, along with my tips for success.
+Here’s what I learned along the way, along with my tips for success.

 I like card-making, but what paper craft is right for you?